 - 1. What do you mean by flowchart? - 2.
 What are the components in the flowchart? - 3.
 What are various storage classes in C? - 4.
 What is a string? - 5.
 Write a C program to copy one string to another - 6.
 Write a C program to read and display the content of a file - 7.
 What is recursive function? - 8.
 What are the constraints for defining a recursive function with an example? - 9.
 Why switch statement is more advantageous than nested if-else statement? - 10.
-What is meant by a variable in C programming? - 11.
-Write a C program to count number of vowels and consonants in a string using pointers
+What is meant by a variable in C programming? - What is meant by a variable in C programming.
+Write a C program to count number of vowels and consonants in a string using pointers.
+Head of the Department